Chengqi

 1990 to January 1994 at UNE.
 In addition, he had been appointed as an Adjunct Professor from 20 March

-2017 till 20 March 2020 at UNSW and as a Honorary Professor from 1 March 2015 to 31 December 2017
+2017 till 20 March 2020 at University of New South Wales (UNSW) and as a Honorary Professor

-at UQ.
+from 1 March 2015 to 31 December 2017 at University of Queensland (UQ).
 Education: Prof. Zhang obtained his Bachelor's

 degree from Fudan University in March 1982 in Computer Science, Master's